d0x2f/d0x2f.github.io/blog/content/Everything You Need to Know About Postgres Partitioning.md

   FOR VALUES FROM ('2025-05-26') TO ('2025-05-27');
 ```

-This type of partitioning is useful for time series data or any other kind of monotonically increasing values.
-It lets you easily drop, archive or seal old partitions since they're neatly contained into partitions.
+This type of partitioning is useful for time series data.
+It lets you easily drop, archive or seal old data since they're neatly contained into partitions.

 ### List